learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Retro.md

 ## Planning a Retro Meeting

+Planning a Retro Meeting is quite similar to hosting any other standup or planning meeting.
+If you are a remote team, using tools like Google Docs or Sketch.io to collaboratively work together in a virtual environment helps bridge the gap between an in-person meeting and a vitural one.

+If you are hosting an in-person meeting, try to incorporate visual aids whenever you can, retro meetings primarily work well when the data you collect is in front of your team members.

 ### Before the Retro Meeting

 When planning a retro meeting, try to keep the retro near the end of the completed sprint or the start of the next sprint.
 This timing allows people to best remember what has happened during the sprint, and allow everyone to consider what to repeat and not to repeat during the next one.
 You may also set up a feedback form over the course of the sprint to allow less talkative members a chance to place some issues that could help shape the context of the retro.
 This also allows team members to anonymously bring up issues that they would otherwise be too uncomfortable bringing up.